xEnVrE/robots-io/README.md

 The library provides a template `icub_hand_configuration.ini.template` that can be filled with the bounds and is installed in a dedicated context within the `iCUBContrib` ecosystem.

-Again, you need `YARP + ICUB` to build this class.
+`YARP + ICUB` are required to build this class.

 To be done:
 - an abstract class `Hand`.

 ## Probes

-In namespace `RobotsIO::Utils` the most important classes are `ProbeContainer` and `Probe`.
-The idea behind a `ProbeContainer` is to provide any class of your interest with the ability to store some *probes* in it and retrieve them given their name.
+In namespace `RobotsIO::Utils`, the main classes are `ProbeContainer` and `Probe`.
+The idea behind a `ProbeContainer` is to provide any class with the ability to store some *probes* in it and retrieve them given their name.
 A `Probe` is something that can be used to *send* data somewhere.

 ```